 What we do

 The quality of life and economic vitality of Massachusetts are dependent upon a strong transportation infrastructure.
-MAPC works on promoting sustainable transportation in many ways: providing planning support to the Boston Metropolitan Planning Organization (MPO); performing corridor planning and land use studies; taking part in projects that increase access to bicycle and pedestrian modes of transportation; providing technical assistance; coordinating transportation funding programs; and advocating for transportation finance reform.
+MAPC works on promoting sustainable transportation in many ways: providing planning support to the Boston Metropolitan Planning Organization (MPO); performing corridor planning, parking and land use studies; taking part in projects that increase access to bicycle and pedestrian modes of transportation; providing technical assistance; coordinating transportation funding programs; and advocating for transportation finance reform.

 Community Transportation Technical Assistance (CTTA) Program